Skip to Content

 Define your application containers, environment variables, dependency graphs, and atomic provisioning hooks.

-Native integration with database engines like Neon and MongoDB, featuring automated zero-copy branching and sub-second volume cloning for local development.
+Native integration with database engines like PostgreSQL, MySQL, MongoDB and Redis, featuring automated branching and sub-second volume cloning for local development.

 Native, declarative task scheduling.
 Automate backups, cleanups, and background tasks with integrated support for Docker and cloud-native schedulers.